pyoneerC/Hill-Climb-Racing/README.md

 # Hill Climb Racing Recreation

-This project is a reimplementation of the popular mobile game Hill Climb Racing, built with the Unity Game Engine.
+This project is a reimplementation of the popular mobile game Hill Climb Racing, built with the _Unity Game Engine_.
 It aims to recreate the addictive gameplay experience with added features and improvements.
 Dive into a world with a handmade level, collectibles, immersive sound effects, intuitive UI, and delightfully wonky physics designed to challenge and entertain.

 ## Features